HenestrosaDev/audiotext/README.md

 ![generated-transcription][generated-transcription]

 To save it, you just have to click on the mentioned button.
 A file explorer will be prompted.
 You have to give the file a name and select the path where you want to store it.
-By default, the extension of the file is `.txt`, but you change it to any other file type you want
+By default, the extension of the file is `.txt`, but you can change it to any other file type you want

 ### Appearance mode